 Mr Clifford was forced to deny the unsubstantiated media suggestion that the police were now considering Mr Dewani as a possible suspect.
 Police said they were “aware” of the reports but declined to comment.

-Lawyers for two of the men charged over the murder said an identity parade was to be held today and Mr Dewani was expected to attend.Mr Clifford insisted again that his client had not been asked to go back, but added South Africa was “the last place the world” he would want to go unless it would help him find his wife’s killers.
+Lawyers for two of the men charged over the murder said an identity parade was to be held today and Mr Dewani was expected to attend.Mr Clifford insisted again that his client had not been asked to go back, but added South Africa was “the last place in the world” he would want to go unless it would help him find his wife’s killers.

 It remains to be seen whether Mr Dewani will be asked to return to the place that has been the cause of so much grief.